mvelarde238/mv23theme/readme.txt

 23.8.214 24-04-02
 - Show attachment caption in gallery lightbox
+- Listing Component fix: take in count data-terms on submit

 23.8.213 24-03-22
 - Button Componente class renamed to .button-comp to avoid css collison with .button